openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/outstation.md

     - `master-address`: DNP3 link-layer address of the master (the remote device)
     - `outstation-address`: DNP3 link-layer address of the outstation (the adapter)
-    - `enable-unsolicited`: Support for DNP3 unsolicited responses
+    - `enable-unsolicited`: support for DNP3 unsolicited responses
     - `confirm-timeout-ms`: DNP3 confirmation timeout (in milliseconds)
-    - `default-static-variations`: Default static variations
+    - `default-static-variations`: default static variations
         - `binary-input`: possible values:
             - `Group1Var1` (packed)
             - `Group1Var2` (with flags)